trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 1. Connecting your app to your Ganache testnet
 1. Setting up Drizzle
 1. Wiring up the app component
-1. Wiring up the React app with Drizzle
 1. Writing a component to read from Drizzle
 1. Writing a component to write to the smart contract